GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 |MANDATORY|Must join an existing transaction; throws an exception if none exists.|
 |NESTED|Run within a nested transaction if a current one exists; otherwise, behave like REQUIRED.|

+### Transactions - readOnly

+- You can set the `readOnly` attribute on **@Transactional** to true
+- This only eventually optimizes query performance
+- It doesn't prevent writing, it is just a hint.
+- This hint may allow the underlying database connection to optimize the query performance.
+- It is important to note that if write operations are attempted within a read-only transaction, an exception may be thrown.

 ### CGLib proxy, JDK proxy and self-invocation

 - Self invocation = inner method call